 - Sona Systems – The platform for managing studies that collect data from the Psychology Department Participant Pool

-- Credit Request Form for Spring 2018 – To get credits to collect data using the Participant Pool; Must be sent to the Academic Technician before the semester begins
+- Credit Request Form for Fall 2019 – To get credits to collect data using the Participant Pool; Must be sent to the Academic Technician before the semester begins

 - Creating and Managing a Standard Lab Study – Tutorial for standard lab studies on the Sona System